Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Training/20211018/index.md

 ## Notes

 A large part of the introduction drew upon material published in **[The Entrepreneurship Handbook](https://www.universitetsforlaget.no/entrepreneurship-a-handbook)** by Yngve Dahle.
-The "*2 - How much theory do you need ?*" section referenced the **[The promise of entrepreneurship as a field of research](https://entrepreneurscommunicate.pbworks.com/f/Shane%2520%252B%2520Venkat%2520-%2520Ent%2520as%2520field.pdf)**, 2000, Shane & Venkataraman paper as 1) establishing entrepreneurship as a field of research and 2) focusing on the activities of an entrepreneur, "doing" rather than identity "who is".
+The "*2 - How much theory do you need ?*" section referenced the **[The promise of entrepreneurship as a field of research](https://entrepreneurscommunicate.pbworks.com/f/Shane%2520%252B%2520Venkat%2520-%2520Ent%2520as%2520field.pdf)**, 2000, Shane & Venkataraman paper as 1) establishing entrepreneurship as a field of research and 2) focusing on the activities of entrepreneurship rather than seeking to identify who is an entrepreneur.

 ## Town Hall Slides